mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/09/container-native-networking-with-gke.md

 - [GKE Dataplane V2]({{< ref "#gke-dataplane-v2" >}})
   - Interesting future for GKE clusters with eBPF via Cilium.
 - [Service Mesh]({{< ref "#service-mesh" >}})
-  - Beyond the buzz, that's an important piece when scaling your containerized workloads but not only!
+  - Beyond the buzz, that's an important piece when scaling your containerized (but not only) workloads.

 # VPC-native cluster